 That's because it takes a some time to warm up and soften the muscle tissue so that the therapist can go in a little deeper and get the muscle to actually release.

 Sports massage usually concentrates on targeted body areas that might be in spasm or tight from activities related to sports.
-So that is another circumstance in which you might not receive a full body massage.
+This is another circumstance in which you might not receive a full body massage.

 Misunderstandings About Full-Body Massage